 Does the University offer maternity leave for faculty?

 While there is nothing at the University that is officially titled “maternity leave,” the University offers medical leave and family leave under the FMFL policy.
 A pregnant faculty member may wish to take medical leave for the birth of a child and/or family leave to care for a child.
 Medical leave is paid leave and family leave can be paid or unpaid depending on the length of leave taken.

 The medical portion of the University policy covers leave requests due to pregnancy and childbirth.
 The eligible faculty member submits a completed Certificate of Physician or Practitioner, indicating the amount of leave medically necessary (this is generally six weeks for a normal pregnancy and delivery, eight weeks for a normal pregnancy with a surgical (C-section) delivery).
 Eligible faculty members on medical leave continue to receive full salary and medical insurance benefits.

 The family leave portion of the policy provides four workweeks of paid leave for eligible faculty members within one calendar year after the birth or adoption of a child.
-This time can be taken as four straight weeks or pro-rated (one day a week for 16 weeks for instance); the faculty member and his or her department work together to decide how best to utilize the family leave.
+This time can be taken as four straight weeks or pro-rated; the faculty member and his or her department work together to decide how best to utilize the family leave.
 Unpaid leave of up to one calendar year to care for a child is also provided under this policy.
 Please refer to 02-11-01 Procedure for Faculty Medical and Family Leave.